 Switzerland and Liechtenstein

-Switzerland is welcoming to international investors, with a positive overall investment climate.
-The Swiss federal government enacts laws and regulations governing corporate structure, the financial system, and immigration, and concludes international trade and investment treaties.
-However, Switzerland’s 26 cantons (analogous to U.S. states) and largest municipalities have significant independence to shape investment policies locally, including incentives to attract investment.
-This federal approach has helped the Swiss maintain long-term economic and political stability, a transparent legal system, extensive and reliable infrastructure, efficient capital markets, and an excellent quality of life for the country’s 8.6 million inhabitants.
-Many U.S. firms base their European or regional headquarters in Switzerland, drawn to the country’s modest corporate tax rates, productive and multilingual workforce, and well-maintained infrastructure and transportation networks.
+At the national level, the Swiss government enacts laws and regulations governing corporate structure, the financial system, and immigration, and concludes international trade and investment treaties.
+The Swiss federal system grants Switzerland’s 26 cantons (i.e., states) and largest municipalities significant independence to shape investment policies and set incentives to attract investment.
+This federal approach to governance has helped the Swiss maintain long-term economic and political stability, a transparent legal system, an extensive and reliable infrastructure, efficient capital markets, and an excellent quality of life for the country’s 8.4 million inhabitants.
+Many U.S. firms base their European or regional headquarters in Switzerland, drawn to the country’s low corporate tax rates, productive and multilingual workforce, and famously well maintained infrastructure and transportation networks.
 U.S. companies also choose Switzerland as a gateway to markets in Eastern Europe, the Middle East, and beyond.
-Furthermore, U.S. companies select Switzerland because of favorable and less restrictive labor laws compared to other European locations as well as availability of a skilled workforce.
+Furthermore, U.S. companies select Switzerland because hiring and firing practices are less restrictive than in other European locations.

-In 2019, the World Economic Forum rated Switzerland the world’s fifth most competitive economy.
+In 2018, the World Economic Forum rated Switzerland the world’s fourth most competitive economy.
 This high ranking reflects the country’s sound institutional environment and high levels of technological and scientific research and development.
 With very few exceptions, Switzerland welcomes foreign investment, accords national treatment, and does not impose, facilitate, or allow barriers to trade.
 According to the OECD, Swiss public administration ranks high globally in output efficiency and enjoys the highest public confidence of any national government in the OECD.
-The country’s competitive economy and openness to investment brought Switzerland’s cumulative inward direct investment to USD 1.4 trillion in 2020 (latest available figures) according to the Swiss National Bank, although nearly half of this amount is invested in regional hubs or headquarters that further invest in other countries.
+Switzerland’s judiciary system is equally efficient, posting the shortest trial length of any of the OECD’s 35 member countries.
+The country’s competitive economy and openness to investment brought Switzerland’s cumulative inward direct investment to USD 750 billion in 2016 (latest available figures) according to Swiss government sources.

-Key sectors that have attracted significant investments in Switzerland include information technology, precision engineering, scientific instruments, pharmaceuticals, medical technology, and machine building.
+Key sectors that have attracted significant investments in Switzerland include IT, precision engineering, scientific instruments, pharmaceuticals, and machine building.
 Switzerland hosts a significant number of startups.
-A new “blockchain act” came fully into force in August 2021, which is expected to benefit Switzerland’s already sizeable ecosystem for companies in blockchain and distributed ledger technologies.

-Liechtenstein’s corporate tax rate, at 12.5 percent, is one of the lowest in Europe.
+Liechtenstein reformed its tax system in 2011.
+Its corporate tax rate, at 12.5 percent, is one of the lowest in Europe.
 Capital gains, inheritance, and gift taxes have been abolished.
 The Embassy has no recorded complaints from U.S. investors stemming from market restrictions in Liechtenstein.
-The United States and Liechtenstein do not have a bilateral income tax treaty.

 1. Openness To, and Restrictions Upon, Foreign Investment